nickfranca/nickfranca/README.md

 💻 Full-Stack Developer @ **Unimed Palmas (TO, BR)**
 🚀 Passionate about solving problems with code
-📊 Experience in data analytics and process automation
+📊 Experience in data analytics and Full Stack developement

 I’m a proactive developer with experience in **PHP, TypeScript, C#, Python, JavaScript, MySQL, CSS, and Java**.
 I work with frameworks such as **Laravel, React (Vite), React Native, Next.js, and Node.js**, and I’ve also worked with **KNIME** and data analytics.